digitalbricklayer/techteapotcom/src/content/posts/if-you-havent-made-it-by-the-time-you-reach-age-x-you-never-will.md

 aliases: [/if-you-havent-made-it-by-the-time-you-reach-age-x-you-never-will/]
 ---

 I forget where I read that, but for a while it made me very unhappy.
-I was approaching X at the time and I most certainly had not "<em>made it</em>".
+I was approaching X at the time and I most certainly had not *made it*.

 Still haven't.

 Probably never will by my definition when aged X. And you know, it doesn't bother me one bit now.

-One of the nicer things about getting older is that your definition of "<em>making it</em>" changes.
+One of the nicer things about getting older is that your definition of *making it* changes.
 In my twenties it was about money for the most part.
 But, it is hard not to be sucked into thinking about your position at work.

 There's a lot of status tied up with managing people.